anvinder/project_description/projects_readme.txt

 8 Linkedin Job Search:
 This tool looks for jobs based ont eh search criterion entered by the user. it downloads a list of jobs that meet the requirements along with the job link, details, salary, benefits etc and shows it to the user.

+9 QR Code generator:
+- To keep all the purchase records in oder.
+Most of the times we lose the receipt after some time.
+- This code, it creates a QR code for purcahse receipt that can be places on the product itself.
+Scanning the QR code shows the date and price of purchase along with the link to the receipt.
+No more worries of losing the receipt or doubts on proof of purchase as asked by the customs.

+10 Real Time Video Stitching/ Bird's eye view:
+It takes multiple feeds (from 3 cameras), stitches them together to show a 360 view of the place.